 Rolex Kermit: An icon on the wrist

-In 2003, the Rolex Submariner diver's watch celebrated its 50th anniversary and, more than half a century after its first appearance, the watch from the Swiss manufacturer is still highly sought after.
-In this article, we will focus on a very special reference, the Oyster Perpetual Submariner Date 16610LV, which is also affectionately known as the Submariner Date "Kermit".
-We will look at what makes the 16610LV timepiece with maxi dial and frog-green bezel so special and talk about technical features, availability and purchase, among other things.
+In 2003, the Rolex Submariner diver's watch celebrated its 50th anniversary, and more than half a century after its initial release, the watch from the Swiss manufacturer remains highly sought-after.
+In this article, we focus on a very special reference, the Oyster Perpetual Submariner Date 16610LV, also affectionately known as the Submariner Date "Kermit."
+We take a look at what makes the 16610LV timepiece with its maxi dial and frog-green bezel so special and discuss its technical specifications, availability, and purchasing details, among other things.

 The most important things in brief